Understanding Gateway Load Balancing Protocol (GLBP)

 Types of GLBP load Balancing Mechanism.

-There are two load-balancing mechanism that is used with GLBP.
+There is two load-balancing mechanism that is used with GLBP.
 These including :

 2. Host-dependent: Based on the MAC address of a host where the same forwarder is always used for a particular host.

-– Weighted: Based on weight dependent share of user between routers.
+– Weighted: Based on weight dependent share of a user between routers.

 GLBP Load Balancing mechanism States.